-Hurricanes Harvey and Irma have left a trail of destruction in the south of the United States, causing people to put their lives on hold for the moment.
+Hurricanes Harvey and Irma have left a trail of destruction in the Southern United States, causing people to put their lives on hold for the moment.
 Any plans for the future have turned into afterthoughts: what’s most important now is keeping the loss of life minimal and rebuilding with just the essentials.

 Elainnie Ingram is one of those soldiers.
 As part of the National Guard, she found out that she was getting deployed to help out after Irma.